 Only $975 per week!

-Besides your work on the farm, you will join other participants in Otaki to learn about local culture and explore the surroundings.
+Expect about 2-4 hours of work per day.
+Besides, you will join other participants in Otaki to learn about local culture and explore the surroundings.

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.

 Minimum English level: Basic